scala/docs.scala-lang/scala3/getting-started.md

 ## Install Scala on your computer

-Installing Scala means installing various command-line tools such as the Scala compiler and build tools.
+Installing Scala means installing various command-line tools and build tools.
-We recommend using the Scala installer tool that automatically installs all the requirements, but you can still manually install each tool.
+We recommend using the Scala installer tool "Coursier" that automatically installs all the requirements, but you can still manually install each tool.

 ### Using the Scala Installer (recommended way)